tonysyu/tonysyu.pelican/content/posts/source-control-for-scientists-and-soloists.rst

 So let's assumed that we're just committing everything for now.
 This basically saves all your changes...
 "But wait, I've been saving my changes in my editor/IDE; hell, it even auto-saves."

 The power of committing your changes to git is that you save the history.
 This concept is much more powerful than something like `Time Machine`_.
-You had a reason for changing your code: You should document it (e.g., "Fix for when the signal is all zeros", "Update code to <this paper that improves on the original algorithm>").
+You had a reason for changing your code; you should document it (e.g., "Fix for when the signal is all zeros", "Update code to <this paper that improves on the original algorithm>").
 Sure you could add a code comment to (poorly) document a few lines that changed, but what if those changes spanned multiple parts of the code.
 Your commit (and *descriptive* commit message) groups those logical changes together.

-Note: For the remainder of this article, I might use "commit" and "version" interchangeably. "commit", the noun, is more-or-less synonymous with version (although you might consider a "version" a collection of commits), whereas "commit", the verb, is a way of saving a "version".

 *After* you get into the habit of committing your changes using ``git commit --all``, you'll want to evolve towards explicitly calling